optakt/optakt.github.io/content/flare/consensus.md

 The consensus assumes that if two honest nodes reach a decision about a position in the chain, defined by block creator and a block sequence number, that decision will be the same, assuming at most `f` byzantine nodes.
 A decision will eventually be reached for any position in the total order of blocks by all honest nodes.

-The Blockmania considers a reliable transmission between honest nodes - a Byzantine network may delay arbitrarily blocks, but evetually they will be delivered.
+The Blockmania considers a reliable transmission between honest nodes — a Byzantine network may delay arbitrarily blocks, but eventually they will be delivered.
 This is achieved in practice using re-transmissions.
 Each node monitors chains of other nodes and in case their own blocks are not included into those within an estimated round trip time, they may re-transmit them.
 Also, an honest node may request missing blocks from other nodes, when those have been included in their chains as valid.
 Nodes use the gossip protocol to communicate with each other and do not need to know all participants in the network to reach to a decision.

 The goal of Blockmania protocol is to ensure that all honest nodes arrive at the same ordering of blocks, despite the presence of Byzantine nodes.
-Blockmania may be used with a Proof of Stake system by dynamically defining the quorum of nodes that reach agreement on a block before comitting (`t`), thus two honest parties with a partial view of the Block DAG, can reach an agreement on which blocks will be accepted by all.
+Blockmania may be used with a Proof of Stake system by dynamically defining the quorum of nodes that reach agreement on a block before committing (`t`), thus two honest parties with a partial view of the Block DAG, can reach an agreement on which blocks will be accepted by all.

-In the Blockmania consensus, nodes update their block history using a DAG tree availalbe to all, parts of which they just keep as copies in their local memory.
+In the Blockmania consensus, nodes update their block history using a DAG tree available to all, parts of which they just keep as copies in their local memory.
 The consensus is built in a modular manner and combines the quorum-based reaching of agreement with the total ordering creation, meaning it is one step further from PBFT types of algorithms.

 ### SafetyScore